- About Us

 He has been instructed in many leading cases in Public, Planning, Regulatory and Commercial law.
 Those cases include the Rose Theatre, Mclaren v the Home Office, Delaney v Staples, Marsal v Apong, HSE v Wolverhampton City Council, Varma v Mittal, The Government of France v Royal Borough of Kensington and Chelsea.
 He has appeared in a number of high profile Public Inquiries.
 He represented the Home Office at the Strangeways Inquiry and promoted for the Government the South Downs and New Forest National Parks.
 He also appeared in one of the largest Public Inquiries in Scotland involving a Compulsory Purchase Order for the St James Retail and Leisure Quarter in Edinburgh.

-He is currently representing the United Cabbies Group (on behalf of the United Taxi Action Group) in their claim for judicial review of the decision to award a new licence to Uber.
+In 2018 he represented the United Cabbies Group in their claim for judicial review of the decision to award a new licence to Uber.
 Click here for news item.
 Click here for article by Robert Griffiths QC on the case that featured in UTAG’s The Gold Standard Magazine.
 See R (United Cabbies Group (London) Ltd) v Westminster Magistrates’ Court & Transport for London, Licensed Taxi Drivers’ Association & Uber London Ltd EWHC 409 (Admin).

 He also represented Cheshire West and Chester Council in a six week public inquiry in early 2019.
 The inquiry looked at the relationship between shale gas development and climate change.
 It was the first public inquiry to deal comprehensively with the issue and has now been called in by the Secretary of State for determination.

 He is presently acting for a consortium of Businesses in North London in rating cases involving the BID (Business Improvement District).
 Click here for news item.